-Baccalaureate degree in nursing required from a recognized University plus post graduate courses and/or advanced skills training as required for specific sites.
+Baccalaureate degree in nursing required from a recognized University plus post graduate courses and/or advanced skills training.
 Three years recent, related clinical nursing experience in primary care nursing and/or chronic disease management settings, including experience developing and providing formal education to patients, families, the general public, or an equivalent combination of education, training and experience.

 Current practicing registration with the College of Registered Nurses of British Columbia (CRNBC) or the College of Registered Psychiatric Nurses of BC (CRPNBC).